humumShaikh/UVM/and_gate/README.md

 11. This is where all your project files will be created and saved.
 12.  now type in the terminal :   code .      (this will open vscode from that following directory)
 13. This will make the vscode's terminal open in that directory
+14. Once vscode is open, press  ctrl + `  to open the terminal in vscode platform.
+15. The VSCode terminal will be open and henceforth we will be using this vscode terminal, you may close the windows terminal in the background.
+16. Now all the commands from here are supposed to be typed in the VScode terminal